 The effects on housing prices are sizeable for single-detached houses (9% or so), weaker for owner-occupiers of apartments (6%) and negligible for tenants of apartments (-0.1%).
+In the latter case, the rise in rent due to the increase of the mean yearly temperature is offset by the effect of the number of very hot days in July (more difficult to endure in apartments than in single-detached houses).

 Housing represents 16% of GDP in France.
 Under our assumptions, GDP is affected only by the variation in the price of housing that appears in the Household Account.
 The effect on GDP of 1 °C warming is therefore equal to one-sixth of housing prices or rents, weighted by the proportion of the two occupier-statuses (56% for owners and 44% for tenants).
-By the OLS/2SLS method, GDP increases by 1.0%, and by the PSL it increases by 0.8% when temperature rises by 1 °C. This effect is substantial, contrary to the result obtained by Rehdanz and Maddison (2008), who concluded that, in Germany, the selected emissions scenario has a negligible effect because, as the authors concede, climatic variables are not measured with sufficient precision.
+By the OLS/2SLS method, GDP increases by 1.0%, and by the PSL it increases by 0.8% when temperature rises by 1°C. This effect is substantial, contrary to the result obtained by Rehdanz and Maddison (2008), who concluded that, in Germany, the selected emissions scenario has a negligible effect because, as the authors concede, climatic variables are not measured with sufficient precision.